alxojy/AWS-SAA-C02/migration-transfer/README.md

 #### What is AWS Migration Hub?
 - Collect & view data about on-premises resources & track the progress of those applications during migration to AWS
 - Provides a single place to discover existing servers & track the status of each application migration
-- Integrates tools such as AWS Application Migration Service, AWS Server Migration Service, AWS Database Migration Service into 1 single tool
+- Integrates tools such as AWS Application Migration Service, AWS Server Migration Service, AWS Database Migration Service into 1 single service

 ## [AWS Server Migration Service FAQ](https://aws.amazon.com/server-migration-service/faqs/)
 #### What is AWS SMS?
 - Incremental, snapshot-based replication & enables cutover windows measured in hours
 - Each server volume replicated is saved as a new AMI which can be launched as an EC2 instance
-- If using application gruopings, SMS will launch the servers in a CloudFormation stack
+- If using application groupings, SMS will launch the servers in a CloudFormation stack
 - Server volumes are encrypted in transit by TLS

 ## [AWS Database Migration Service FAQ](https://aws.amazon.com/dms/faqs/)